jupyter-server/enterprise_gateway/docs/source/getting-started-security.md

 ### User Impersonation

-The Enterprise Gateway server leverage other technologies to implement user impersonation when launching kernels.
-This option is configured within the kernelspec via two pieces of information: `EG_IMPERSONATION_ENABLED` and `KERNEL_USERNAME`.
+The Enterprise Gateway server leverages other technologies to implement user impersonation when launching kernels.
+This option is configured via two pieces of information: `EG_IMPERSONATION_ENABLED` and `KERNEL_USERNAME`.

 `EG_IMPERSONATION_ENABLED` indicates the intention that user impersonation should be performed and can also be conveyed via the command-line boolean option `EnterpriseGatewayApp.impersonation_enabled` (default = False).
-As a result, it is important that the contents of kernelspecs also be secure and trusted.

 `KERNEL_USERNAME` is also conveyed within the environment of the kernel launch sequence where its value is used to indicate the user that should be impersonated.